ollivaahtera/lockpad/README.md

 ## Server

-Server is located in the server `directory`.
+Server is located in the `server` directory.
 It can be started by changing to the server directory and running:

 ### `npm start`